Tayloe Harding

 Tayloe Harding Jr, DMA (born Richmond, VA, March 18, 1959) is an American composer, author, and music administrator.
 He has been serving as the Dean of the School of Music at the University of South Carolina since 2005.
 In addition to his deanship, he is also the Ira McKissick Koger Professor of the Arts.

 He took on the role of Interim Provost for the university during the 2019–2020 academic year.
 Before this, he acted as the interim dean for the university's nationally ranked South Carolina Honors College from 2010 to 2011 and its College of Social Work from 2016 to 2017.

 Education

-Harding earned a Bachelor of Music Education from University of Florida in 1981.
+Harding earned a Bachelor of Music Education from the University of Florida in 1981.
 He earned two graduate degrees– Master of Music in Composition in 1983 and Doctor of Music in Composition in 1984– from the Bienen School of Music at Northwestern University.

 Career

 He served as the President of the College Music Society (CMS) from 2005 to 2006.
 Following his presidency, he led the CMS Fund's first-ever capital campaign to successful completion in 2011 as the president of the CMS Fund from 2009 to 2016.

 From 2015 to 2020, he served as the national Secretary of the National Association of Schools of Music (NASM).
 In 2021, he was elected as the vice president for the 2022–2024 term and is the President-elect for the 2025–2027 term of NASM.